stephenkati/Global-Canvas-Art-Exhibition-Concert-/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thankmy Microverse team and my coding partners for their support and guidance.
+I would like to thank Cindy Shin for allowing me to use their work.

 <!-- dark background -->
 Attributions for images used: